-When using AnQiCMS for content display, many friends may have a question: why when the text content is continuous Chinese, the template ofwordwrapThe filter seems unable to automatically wrap at the specified length like it does with English?
-This often leads to unexpected extensions in the page layout, affecting aesthetics and readability.
+When using AnQiCMS for content display, many friends may encounter a question: why when the text content is continuous Chinese, the templatewordwrapThe filter seems unable to automatically wrap at the specified length as it does with English?
+This often leads to unexpected extension of page layout, affecting aesthetics and reading experience.

-To understand this phenomenon, we first need to have a deep understanding ofwordwrapthe working principle of the filter in the AnQiCMS template engine, as well as the characteristics of Chinese text itself.
+To understand this phenomenon, we first need to understand it in depthwordwrapThe working principle of the filter in the AnQiCMS template engine, as well as the characteristics of Chinese text itself.

 AnQiCMS template system provides a series of practical filters for data processing, wherewordwrapit is a tool used to control text line breaks.
-According to the official documentation,wordwrapThe core function of the filter is to automatically wrap long text at specified lengths.
+According to the official documentation,wordwrapThe core function of the filter is to automatically wrap long text to the specified length.

-Therefore, whenwordwrapThe filter treats a continuous Chinese text without spaces as an indivisible "giant word" when it receives it.In this case, no matter how long the line break parameter you set is, the filter cannot perform line breaks between the Chinese characters inside it because it cannot find any separators (spaces) between 'words', and therefore cannot achieve the expected automatic line break effect.This makes the filter seem at a loss when dealing with continuous Chinese text.
+Therefore, whenwordwrapThe filter receives a continuous Chinese text without spaces and treats it as an indivisible "giant word".In this case, no matter how you set the line break length parameter, the filter cannot break lines within the Chinese characters because it cannot find any separators between "words" (spaces), and therefore cannot achieve the expected automatic line break effect.This makes the filter seem 'helpless' when handling continuous Chinese text.

 Solution and Recommendations

-Since we understandwordwrapThe working principle of the filter and the characteristics of Chinese text, then we have a direction to solve this problem.通常,我们不建议通过后端修改原始内容来强制换行,因为这会增加数据处理的复杂性,且可能对内容本身的语义和 SEO 产生不必要的副作用。The most elegant and recommended solution is to control it through CSS styles on the front-end.
+Since we understandwordwrapThe principle of the filter and the characteristics of Chinese text, then we have a direction to solve this problem.Generally, we do not recommend modifying the original content on the backend to force line breaks, as this increases the complexity of data processing and may have unnecessary side effects on the semantics and SEO of the content itself.The most elegant and recommended solution is to control it through CSS styles on the front-end.

-For modern web design, the solution to this kind of text wrapping problem is to use CSS properties to control.
-The following two CSS properties can effectively solve the forced line break problem for continuous Chinese text:
+For modern web design, the solution to such line break problems is to use CSS properties to control.
+The following two CSS properties can effectively solve the forced line break problem of continuous Chinese text:

-1. word-break: break-all;This property will force the browser to break lines between any characters, regardless of whether they are within a word.
-It is very effective for Chinese text and can ensure that long strings of text will not overflow their containers.
+1. word-break: break-all;This property will force the browser to break lines between any characters, regardless of whether they are inside a word.
+It is very effective for Chinese text, ensuring that long strings of text do not overflow their containers.

-2. overflow-wrap: break-word;(or)word-wrap: break-word;)This property allows the browser to break long words within words (for Chinese, it is between characters) to prevent overflow.word-wrapIs the old property name,overflow-wrapIt is a standardized new attribute name, the function is basically the same, it is recommended to use it at the same time to achieve better browser compatibility.
+2. overflow-wrap: break-word;(or)word-wrap: break-word;)This property allows the browser to break long words within words (for Chinese, it is between characters) to prevent overflow.word-wrapIs the old property name,overflow-wrapIs a standardized new attribute name, the function is basically consistent, it is recommended to use it at the same time to obtain better browser compatibility.

-Application example:Assuming your text content is in one<p>Tag or some<div>In the container, you can apply CSS styles like this:
+Application Example:Assuming your text content is in a<p>tag or some<div>In the container, you can apply CSS styles like this:

 .your-text-container {